U.S. shale gas revolution throws down the gauntlet to Europe

 Panelists at a weekend security conference in Munich warned Europe must develop a strategy on how to tap its own resources in order to keep energy costs competitive, or risk seeing power-intensive industries locate elsewhere.

 “The shale gas and oil boom is already underway.
-As Europe continues to debate it, North America is reaping the advantages,” said Jorma Ollila, Chairman of Royal Dutch Shell (RDSa.L).
+As Europe continues to debate it, North America is reaping the advantages,” said Jorma Ollila, Chairman of Royal Dutch Shell .

 Just a week ago Shell signed a $10 billion shale gas deal with Ukraine - the biggest contract yet in Europe - which could help Ukraine ease its reliance on Russian gas imports.

-Ukraine is said to have Europe’s third-largest shale gas reserves at 42 trillion cubic feet (1.2 trillion cubic meters), according to the U.S. Energy Information Administration.
+Ukraine is said to have Europe’s third-largest shale gas reserves at 42 trillion cubic feet (1.2 trillion cubic metres), according to the U.S. Energy Information Administration.

-Its reserves are dwarfed by those of France however, estimated to be Europe’s largest at 180 trillion cubic feet.
+Its reserves are dwarved by those of France however, estimated to be Europe’s largest at 180 trillion cubic feet.

 France has banned the procedure, known as fracking which is used to extract shale gas and which involves pumping vast quantities of water and chemicals at high pressure through drill holes to prop open shale rocks.